torrinworx/Blend_My_NFTs/README.md

 This document has a list of projects that use Blend_My_NFTs to help facilitate them in the creation of their collection: https://docs.google.com/document/d/e/2PACX-1vSHZS4GRu8xXDYpVPEaxyBeTzms9yrJEC9IoAcP38_U8x0C1kVrbtNZgh0zUmkzBoZQVwNvBf3ldRij/pub

+## Quick Disclaimer
+Blend_My_NFTs, this readme tutorial material, the youtube tutorials, the live stream Q/As, and tutorials are all provided for free by me for anyone to access and use.
+I only ask in return that you credit this software kindly share what I have built here.
+A direct link to the Blend_My_NFTs Github page on your projects website (or equivelant social platform) would sefice.
+I ask you to share this tool because I feel there are many out there that would benefit from it, my only goal is to help those who need it.
+It warms my heart that so many people use this add-on.
+Thank you.

+Blend_My_NFTs works with Blender 3.0.0 on Windows 10 or macOS Big Sur 11.6.
+Linux is supported, however I haven't had the chance to test this functionality and guarantee this.

 ## Setup/Installation

 Here are the steps you need to take to get the Blend_My_NFTs add-on installed in Blender: